Digital Signs and Billboards: Crafting and Enforcing Local Regulations

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss the constitutional basis and limits of local regulation of signs and billboards--digital or otherwise--as well as signage zoning laws related to everything from noise to strip clubs.
+This CLE course will discuss the constitutional basis and limits of local regulation of signs and billboards--digital or otherwise--as well as signage zoning laws related to everything from noise to strip clubs.

 - Regulatory framework for regulating signs and billboards